mavleo96/whisper-accent/README.md

 Built on top of [OpenAI Whisper](https://github.com/openai/whisper) using [Hugging Face Transformers](https://github.com/huggingface/transformers).

 ![Architecture overview](assets/architecture.png)
-*Accent embeddings are predicted from encoder hidden states (layer-weighted fusion + multi-head attention pooling) and used to modulate decoder LayerNorms via AdaLN.*
+*Accent embeddings are learnt independently and accent is predicted from encoder hidden states (layer-weighted fusion + multi-head attention pooling); these embeddings are then used to modulate decoder LayerNorms via Adaptive Layer Normalization*

 ---